ooego/doc/README.md

 ● Supports AppInventor serial extension with direct connection to your smartphone

 ● Includes USB A to USB C cable.

-● Includes adapted mini USB A to USB C
+● Includes adapted mini USB A to USB C.

  * MOPS = Million Operations Per Second